xlzd/gotp/README.md

 GOTP is a Golang package for generating and verifying one-time passwords.
 It can be used to implement two-factor (2FA) or multi-factor (MFA) authentication methods in anywhere that requires users to log in.

-Open MFA standards are defined in [RFC 4226][RFC 4226] (HOTP: An HMAC-Based One-Time Password Algorithm) and in [RFC 6238][RFC 6238] (TOTP: Time-Based One-Time Password Algorithm).
+Open MFA standards are defined in [RFC 4226][rfc 4226] (HOTP: An HMAC-Based One-Time Password Algorithm) and in [RFC 6238][rfc 6238] (TOTP: Time-Based One-Time Password Algorithm).
 GOTP implements server-side support for both of these standards.

-GOTP was inspired by [PyOTP][PyOTP].
+GOTP was inspired by [PyOTP][pyotp].

+This fork provides the functionality to produce OTPs with a hexadecimal output format.

 ## Installation

 ```
-$ go get github.com/xlzd/gotp
+$ go get github.com/diebietse/gotp
 ```

 ## Usage

-Check API docs at https://godoc.org/github.com/xlzd/gotp

 ### Time-based OTPs